abbas-raza017/AngularTest/README.md

 # AngularTest
-This repository will only be used fir angular test project
+This repository will only be used for angular test project